 Nestled in the heart of Staffordshire, Blithbury Lodge is home to England’s largest working reindeer herd.
 More than 150 reindeer freely roam across a thirty-acre site, which opens to the public for special events throughout the year – with the most magical coming at Christmas.
-This year’s festive fun runs from November 10th to December 24th.
-There are several event categories, like “Christmas Lapland Experience”, “Reindeer by Night”, “Christmas Eve” and “Toddler Day”.
-Improvements for 2018: new soft play area; indoor feeding area; Christmas Punch and Judy; new catering facility; licensed bar area; video screens; souvenir photo opportunity; singing reindeer.
+The fun starts from early November and runs to just before the big day.
+There are usually several event categories, like “Christmas Lapland Experience”, “Reindeer by Night”, “Christmas Eve” and “Toddler Day”.
 For full details go to blithburyreindeerlodge.co.uk.

 Check out other Christmas markets at christmasmarkets.com or visit our City Lights & Markets page for more on markets/festivals and illuminations switch-on dates in towns and cities near you.

-Birmingham’s NEC is home to the 2018 Festive Gift Fair from November 15th – 18th.
+Birmingham’s NEC is home to the Festive Gift Fair in November.
 Some 350 stalls will be selling all manner of wonderful gifts, food and drink for Christmas – and it’s all just a few minutes’ walk from Birmingham International station.
-The event is now in its 23rd year.
+The event is now in its 24th year.
 For more details go to festivegiftfair.co.uk.